ZJLi2013/av_papers_collection/README.md

 * Mending neural implicit modeling for 3D vehicle reconstruction in the wild (2021, Uber)
     * nerf with prior shape latent-code, test-time regularized optimization, a deep discriminator as shape prior and a learning strategy to learn shape priors on synthetic data

-* UNISURF: unifying neural implicit surfaces and radiance fields for multi-view reconstruction (2021, MPI)
-    * surface models and radiance fields(nerf) can be formulated in a unified way, enabling both surface and volume rendering using the same model

 * Volume Rendering of neural implicit surfaces (2021, FAIR)
     * improve geom representation and reconstruct in volume rendering, by modeling volume density as a Laplace's cumulative distribution func applied to SDF representation

 * MonoSDF: exploring monocular geometric cues for neural implicit surface reconstruction (2022)
     * demonstrate that depth and normal cues, predicted by general-purpose monocular estimators, significantly improve reconstruct quality and optimization time.

-* NeuralWarp: improving neural implicit surfaces geometry with patch warps (2022)
-    * prpose to add photo-consistency term acrros multi-views (by measuring similarity with predicted occupancy and normals of 3D points alone each ray) to standard neural rendering

 * Shape, Light and material decomposition from images using Monte Carlo rendering and denoising (2022, NV)
     * proposed a realistic shading model, incorporating ray tracing and Monte Carlo integration to substantially improves decomposition into shape, materials and lighting. to address noise during Monte Carlo integration, further with multi importance sampling and denoising during rendering pipeline

+* Mip-NERF360: unbounded anti-aliased neural radiance fields (2022, Google)
+    * use a non-linear scene parameterization and distortion-based regularizer for unbounded scenes

 * NVDiffrec: extracing triangular 3D models, materials and lighting from images (2022, NV)
     * leverage differentiable rendering to disentangle 3D mesh with spatial-varying material and environment lighting

+* Control-Nerf: editable feature volumes for scene rendering and manipulation (2022, )
+    * proposed a model to decouple volume rendering from scene-specific geometry and appearance.

 * Noise2NoiseMapping: learning SDF from noisy 3D point clouds via noise to noise mapping(2023, )
     * proposed a loss which enable statistical reasoning on point clouds and maintain geometric consistency